bio290 | undergraduate

 - Identify the parts of the integumentary system, including their functions and development.

-- Identify the components of the axial and appendicular skeleton.
+- Identify the bones and bony structures of the axial skeleton.

-- Explain the purpose and classification of joints and their function in maintaining the skeletal system.
+- Explain the classification of joints and their function in maintaining the skeletal system.

 Muscle, Muscle Tissue and the Muscular System

 - Explain the structural differences among the three types of muscular tissue.